okta/terraform-provider-oktapam/docs/resources/kubernetes_cluster_group.md

 ### Optional

-- `claims` (Map of String) A map of claims to be given to users in this Cluster Group.
+- `claims` (Map of String) A map of claims that will be included in credentials issued to users that are used to authenticate to Kubernetes clusters.
+Claims correspond to pre-configured role bindings on the cluster.

 ### Read-Only